CopyHour review: 90 days of handwriting & a $39 alternative

 The honest caveat—one CopyHour itself makes—is the commitment.
 An hour a day, six days a week, for three months is a lot.
 The program works because of that volume, but it also means the biggest risk isn't the curriculum; it's whether you'll still be showing up in week seven.

-CopyHour vs CopyCraft
+CopyHour vs Copywork

 Same method—copywork.
 Very different commitment, feedback, and price.